sinanisler/SiForum/README.md

 Inspired from Discourse, Disqus, Flarum and NodeBB.
 But much much simpler...

 This is a OpenSource project.
-Feel free to contribute.

-Lets make this forum theme better together. 😊